Boukos/sas_kernel/README.md

 * I restarted my SAS Kernel and now my WORK library is now empty.
 What happened?

     When you restart the kernel in a notebook you are terminating the current SAS session and starting a new one.
-All of the temporary artifacts, datasets in the WORK library, assigned libnames, filename, WORK macros, and so on are destroyed.
+All of the temporary artifacts, data sets in the WORK library, assigned libnames, filename, WORK macros, and so on are destroyed.